AndreyTeets/DotNetDBTools/README.md

 # State of development
 + MSSQL - definition (as c#) of only basic "standard relational db entities" and it's deployment+generation seem to work, database analysis using just a few example checks.
 + MySQL - definition (as c#) of only basic "standard relational db entities" and it's deployment+generation seem to work, database analysis using just a few example checks.
-+ PostgreSQL - definition (as c# and as sql) of most "standard relational db entities" and it's deployment+generation seem to work, database analysis using just a few example checks.
++ PostgreSQL - definition (as c# and as sql) of almost all "postgres entities" and it's deployment+generation seem to work, database analysis using just a few example checks.
-+ SQLite - definition (as c# and as sql) of all "standard sqlite entities" and it's deployment+generation seem to work, database analysis using just a few example checks.
++ SQLite - definition (as c# and as sql) of all "sqlite entities" and it's deployment+generation seem to work, database analysis using just a few example checks.
 + Agnostic definition for "standard relational db entities" and it's deployment to all the above DBMS according with corresponding development state of the specific DBMS above.

 # How to use
-1. Create a netstandard2.0 project for a database decription.
+1. Create a netstandard2.0 project for a database description.
 2. Add reference to `DotNetDBTools.Definition` nuget package.
 3. Optionally add references to additional analyzer-packages for database analysis and additional description classes source-generation.
    * `DotNetDBTools.DefinitionAnalyzer`